AngelcoreS/PhpMailer-Web-Azure/README.md

 ![wwwroot](assets/Img/6changename.png)

-At this point, we need to create an includes folder at the same level as the site folder:
+At this point, we need to create an includes folder at the same level as the wwwroot folder:

 `cd /home/site && mkdir includes`